doerlog/doerlog/README.md

 - i should have made a better plan and be a better me
 - i cannot fall asleep and decide to make an practice project: `doerlog.com`
 - i registered the domain, gmail, gihub, webo and twitter
-- this is so cooll: [Under Armour acquires weight loss app, MyFitnessPal, for $475 million dollars](https://www.theverge.com/2015/2/4/7980793/under-armour-acquires-myfitnesspal-475-million)
+- this is so cool: [Under Armour acquires weight loss app, MyFitnessPal, for $475 million dollars](https://www.theverge.com/2015/2/4/7980793/under-armour-acquires-myfitnesspal-475-million)